Liberia–Spain relations

 Liberia–Spain relations are the bilateral and diplomatic relations between these two countries.
 Liberia has no embassy in Madrid but its embassy in Paris is accredited for Spain but has two consulates in Las Palmas de Gran Canaria and Madrid.
-Spain does not have an embassy in Liberia but its embassy in Abidjan, Ivory Coast is accredited for Liberia, but it has a consulate in Monrovia.
+Spain does not have an embassy in Liberia, but its embassy in Abidjan, Ivory Coast is accredited for Liberia, and it has a consulate in Monrovia.

 Diplomatic relations

 Relationships considered cordial and fluid at the political and institutional level.
 The Spanish Embassy in Monrovia was closed in 1990 after the start of the civil war, currently dealing with current affairs and the Spanish Embassy in Abidjan (Ivory Coast) being accredited before the Liberian authorities.
 Between August 2007 and the end of 2014 Spain had displaced a diplomat in Monrovia, also in charge of covering Sierra Leone.

 On March 7 of 2009 the First Vice President of the Government of Spain, María Teresa Fernández de la Vega, made an official trip to Liberia, accompanied by the Secretary of State for Cooperation, Soraya Rodríguez, and the Secretary of State for Foreign Affairs, Ángel Lossada.